nuneskris/nuneskris.github.io/_portfolio/2-1-0DataManagement.md

 The raw layer is the initial landing zone or area where data is ingested directly from various source systems (e.g., databases, APIs, files, IoT devices).
 This layer holds the unprocessed, unfiltered data exactly as it was received from the source.
 We need to organize raw data so that it can be picked up for subsequent processing.
 We call the data in this stage as raw and the layer in the architecture as raw.
 We define policies around access, archival, compliance and metadata management in this layer.

-I have written best practices for this later in this [page](https://nuneskris.github.io/publication/DataStore-RawLayer).
-Essentially, Data is stored in its native format, without any transformations and it should be desifned to accomodate includes all multiple formats and type of data, often including redundant, irrelevant, or erroneous data.
+> 📝 Note: Essentially, Data is stored in its native format, without any transformations and it should be desifned to accomodate includes all multiple formats and type of data, often including redundant, irrelevant, or erroneous data.
 Data should be immutable since it is typically not altered or deleted once it is ingested, ensuring that the raw layer acts as a historical archive.

+I have written best practices to design the Raw Layer in this [page](https://nuneskris.github.io/publication/DataStore-RawLayer).

 ### [Lakehouse Storage Layer](https://nuneskris.github.io/publication/DataAnalytics-Storage-2024)
 There has been interesting movement in modern storae layer to enable reality of a lakehouse.
 I have a simple explaintion of what I call [Lakehouse (Modern) Storage Layer](https://nuneskris.github.io/publication/DataAnalytics-Storage-2024).
 There is basically three components of the storage layer in a data analytics architecture.
 Where are we going to store it?
 Cloud Storage; How is the data stored?
 FileFormat; How do we interact with the stored data?
 Table Format.
 It is very important to know your storage layer.